Tomtw2003/QuadSoftSerial/README.md

 - Working at 9600~38400 bps(38400bps for 16mhz)
 - 4 transmit ports and 1 receiving ports
 - Simultaneous sending and receiving
-- The transmit must work at the same baud rate
+- The transmit baud rate have some limitation, must be 9600 mutliply 2, like 2400...
+9600, 19200, 38400.
 - Tested on arduino pro mini 8/16MHz
-- Use timet1 interrupt for transmission
+- Use timer1 interrupt to transmission
 - Use pin change interrupt and Timer2 to receive

 ## how to install